DaveBenham/VenomPremium/README.md

 The associated decay CV input and attenuverter knob can modulate the decay length.
 Both the slider and the CV respond exponentially.
 The effective decay length ratio is clamped to a value between 1/64 and 16.

+Note that envelopes with a ratio >1 never reach the end unless a one shot mode is used because the start of the next Fundamental cycle retriggers the Ripple envelopes.
+So the maximum decay ratio of 16 results in minimal dampening of the Ripple element.

 ### Ripple Frequency
 The Ripple frequency is always measured as a ratio of the Fundamental frequency.